-This tip applies to all kind of photography, but there are a few things you can do to make sure you get natural light when you eat out during travelling: ask for a window table, or sit outside if possible.
+This tip applies to all kinds of photography, but there are a few things you can do to make sure you get natural light when you eat out during traveling: ask for a window table, or sit outside if possible.
 Even better, book the place in advance and ask for these strategic spots to get the best natural light.

 15. Shoot local delicacies

-And while you’re at the market, wander around and take photos of the colourful spices, ingredients, and vibe.
+And while you’re at the market, wander around and take photos of the colorful spices, ingredients, and vibe.
 This will add stories to your food shots.

 16. Eliminate distractions